Ursus30x/GPUemu/gpu/shaderSpec.md

 ### 1.1 Registers

-The core contains **8 General Purpose Registers**, each capable of storing a standard $4 \times 4$ floating-point matrix.
+The core contains **8 General Purpose Registers**, each capable of storing a standard 4*4  floating-point matrix.

 | Register Name | Index | Description |
 | :--- | :--- | :--- |